 - Gunnar Optiks Vertex Gaming Glasses

-1. GAMMA RAY OPTICS Gaming Glasses
+1. GAMMA RAY OPTIX Gaming Glasses

-The Perfect Introduction to Game Glasses
+The Perfect Introduction to Gaming Glasses

-These Gamma Ray blue light-blocking glasses may be straight and to the point, but they get the job done without having to charge you an arm and a leg.
-Whether you're looking at glasses with magnification or not, you can find a pair of glasses here that will suit your needs, and their non-ostentatious design means they're as great for workplace productivity as they are for serious gaming.
+These Gamma Ray blue light blocking glasses may be straight and to the point, but they get the job done without having to charge you an arm and a leg.
+Whether you're looking for glasses with magnification or not, you can find a pair of glasses here that will suit your needs, and their non-ostentatious design means they're as great for workplace productivity as they are for serious gaming.
 And for your convenience, these eyeglasses even come with their own carrying case, so you'll have a stylish way to have these glasses by your side at all times.

 2. HyperX Gaming Eyewear

-Expensive and Stylish, But With a Price to Match
+Sleek and Stylish, But With a Price to Match

 HyperX is most known for making some of the best gaming headsets around, which is why it's such a refreshing surprise to see them extend into the gaming glasses space and deliver some of the most high-quality glasses around.
-The price may run about a hundred bucks, but the build quality here is unparalleled.
+The price may run you about a hundred bucks, but the build quality here is unparalleled.

 3. ALTEC VISION Gaming Glasses

-A Comfortable Fit For Any Face
+A Comfortable Fit for Any Face

-The ALTEC VISION is a pair of glasses that are designed to fit everyone comfortably.
+The ALTEC VISION is a pair of glasses designed to fit everyone comfortably.
 The full-rim and low profile design are attractive while offering a comfortable fit even during your most heated gaming sessions.
 Best of all, these glasses only cost a hundred bucks.

 The special resin technology these lenses are constructed from blocks both harmful blue light and UV light while still providing 90% visible light passage.
-Indoors or outdoors, you'll get the protection you need with these blue light blocking glasses.
+Both indoors or outdoors, you'll get the protection you need with these blue light blocking glasses.
 And for the price, the design is sharp enough for the streets and professional enough for the office.

 4. J+S Vision Glasses for Gaming

-Best All-Around Performance for Gamers Glasses
+Best All-Around Performance for Gaming Glasses

 5. PROSPEK Blue Light Blocking Glasses

-Pricy but Incredibly Reliable Light Blocking
+Pricey but Incredibly Reliable Light Blocking

 6. Gunnar Optiks Gaming glasses

-Fashion-Forward Blue Gaming Eyewear
+Fashion-Forward Gaming Eyewear